nice-game-hints/deponia-doomsday/06-fair/070-rollercoaster.md

 ---
 title: How to stop the roller coaster?
-keywords: key, fishing rod, roller coaster, mcchromicle
+keywords: key, fishing rod, roller coaster, mcchronicle
 ---

-McChromicle is stuck on a roller coaster drive.
+McChronicle is stuck on a roller coaster drive.
 And the operator has... seen his better days, let's say it like that.
 The door is licked.

 # Where's the key?
 Did you check the drain?
 [Grab the key](075-key.md) and open the door with the key.